This post is a part of How To Ship Maintainable Product series

-Hard thing about testable components
+A hard thing about testable components

-The hard thing is to design testable component.
+The hard thing is to design a testable component.
 Mocking frameworks were introduced to simulate the interaction with external components.
 This way we can isolate the component we want to test from other parts of the system.
 A common example here is mocking the database when testing services or controller when testing views in MVC design pattern.

 Tests should be small.
 I would say that 8 lines is a reasonable test size in C#.

 Large tests are hard to grasp, hard to understand and hard to maintain.
 Write small unit tests, please.